Haldol Decanoate Solution for injection

 - Always follow your doctor's instructions carefully.

-- Seek your doctor's advice before changing or stopping Haldol treatment.
+- Be sure to keep all of your doctor's appointments so that your progress can be checked.
+Seek your doctor's advice before changing or stopping Haldol treatment.

 - Tell your doctor if you become pregnant while using Haldol.

-- If you are about to start taking a new medicine, tell your doctor and pharmacist that you are using Haldol.
+- If you are about to start taking a new medicine, tell your doctor and pharmacist that you are being given Haldol.

 - Do not give this medicine to anyone else, even if their symptoms seem similar to yours.

 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical treatment if you get some side effects.
 Do not be alarmed by this list of possible side effects.
 You may not experience any of them.

 Ask your doctor or pharmacist to answer any questions you may have.